Pre-Islamic Arabia: Religion

 Other religions were represented to varying, lesser degrees.
 The influence of the adjacent Roman and Aksumite resulted in Christian communities in the northwest, northeast and south of Arabia.
-Christianity made a lesser impact, but secured some conversions, in the remainder of the peninsula.
+Christianity in pre-Islamic Arabia made a lesser impact, but secured some conversions, in the remainder of the peninsula.
 With the exception of Nestorianism in the northeast and the Persian Gulf, the dominant form of Christianity was Miaphysitism.
 The peninsula had been a destination for Jewish migration since pre-Roman times, which had resulted in a diaspora community supplemented by local converts.
 Additionally, the influence of the Sasanian Empire resulted in Iranian religions being present in the peninsula.
 While Zoroastrianism existed in the eastern and southern Arabia, there was no existence of Manichaeism in Mecca.
-Buddhism is also but rarely practiced as well.
+From the fourth-century onwards, monotheism became increasingly prevalent in pre-Islamic Arabia, as is attested in texts like the inscriptions from Jabal Dabub, Ri al-Zallalah, and the Abd Shams inscription.

+Literacy

+According to a classification system for understanding literary in pre-Islamic Arabia established by Michael C.A.
+MacDonald, societies where writing is used can be divided into literate and non-literate societies, depending on the role that writing played within the functioning of the society.
+A nonliterate society is one where the ability to write is widespread without any place allocated for writing in the administration of a society (in the use of official inscriptions, legal contracts, etc).
+By contrast, a literate society relies on writing for the administrative functioning of a society.

+Literacy was widespread in pre-Islamic Arabia among both nomads and settled peoples.
+Nomadic Arab societies in northern Arabia and the southern Levant are classified as non-literate.
+This is because, while the capacity for writing was common among individuals in these populations, writing itself was primarily used for entertainment and passing the time as opposed to administrative or legal utility.
+South Arabia was a literate society, as indicated by the discovery of thousands of public inscriptions.
+The presence of thousands of graffiti also suggest that writing was widespread among the common people and not just the upper echelon.
+The major oases towns in North and West Arabia were also literate societies.